Global equity market deals top $500 billion but banker fees fall

 Consulting firm EY expects the number of IPOs in mainland China to reach about 400 for 2015, from about 190 in the first half, with funds raised forecast to grow to 250 billion yuan ($40 billion) from about 150 billion yuan so far.
 Large offerings are also expected in Hong Kong in the second half.

-But the rally in Shanghai and Shenzhen has raised some concerns that valuations are getting too expensive, with a market plunge in recent sessions underscoring concerns over rising volatility in China.
+But the rally in Shanghai .SSEC and Shenzhen .SZSA has raised some concerns that valuations are getting too expensive, with a market plunge in recent sessions underscoring concerns over rising volatility in China.

 "Obviously the main show, the only show in Asia this year, has been the A-share market in terms of performance.
 However, the valuations in some sectors are pretty stretched," said Jonathan Penkin, co-head of the Financing Group for Goldman Sachs in Asia Pacific, excluding Japan.